bebo-dot-dev/asustor-certbot/README.md

 2. once you have python installed check you have pip installed i.e. `pip --version`.
 3. install certbot with pip i.e. `pip install cryptography` && `pip install certbot`.

+Note that depending on your Asustor NAS box model and the available tools installed on the NAS box, Certbot installation might not be straightforward.
+See further details [here](https://github.com/jjssoftware/asustor-certbot/blob/master/CertbotInstallation.md).

 On my AS-202TE, certbot is located here after installation: `/usr/local/AppCentral/python/bin/certbot`.

 #### Shell scripts included in this github repo ####